 So, in order for Planners to successfully create a client strategy, they must get out in the field, get their hands dirty and speak to actual people.
 If the client is a restaurant chain, then let’s go eat at their restaurant like a customer.
 If the client is an inter-city bus provider, then you bet we’re gonna go and ride in circles on those buses.
 Only then will we be able to identify those little nuances that happen to customers on a daily basis, yet that those in head office are blissfully unaware of.
 It is these observations that then form the basis of our strategies.

 The Creative Planner

 This Planner makes the point that the Planning and Creative teams should essentially be joined at the hip; that one without the other just simply won’t work.
 Think John without Yoko, Ying without Yang, chips without gravy.
-It just simply doesn’t
+It just simply doesn’t bare thinking about.

 From the very beginning of conception all the way through to final execution, Creative and Planning should operate as a symbiotic relationship – idea generation, brief development, and creative delivery all approached in sync.
 The Creative Planner believes that all too often in agencies there is a ‘Twilight Planning Zone’ whereby we assume that a Planner’s work is done as soon as the briefs have been signed off; from there on out, other teams take over the project without a Planner in sight.
 When this happens, the risk is that the end product becomes muddled and loses what the initial insight revealed.